Chicken embroidery design

 If you choose to display this as a piece of hoop art, gather up the loose fabric around the back of the hoop and loosely stitch it together to keep it tidy.
 You can stitch on (or glue) a piece of felt to the back to hide everything.

-These chickens would also work well as individual motifs to embroider onto kid’s clothes or to use as focal points in quilted cushions.
-Please share any chicken embroidery designs you make with us on Instagram so we can see them!
+The chicken pattern would also work well as individual motifs to embroider onto kid’s clothes or to use as focal points in quilted cushions.
+Please share any chicken patterns you make with us on Instagram so we can see them!

 Looking for more chicken patterns to stitch?
 Here on Gathered, we also have this free cross stitch chicken pattern for you to stitch!
 Click for the chicken cross stitch designs.
 You may also enjoy our embroidered socks tutorial, and our sashiko patterns and projects for beginners article.

 For a more colourful fowl, how about this chicken embroidery pattern from Kindred Spirits Canada?
 It comes as a complete kit with thread, pre-printed fabric and chicken embroidery design.
 You can choose the fabric you want included, and choose to add the hoop or not, too.
 Just lovely!